 - These details, together with some political type statements, have provided that the market starts to quote a stage of growth and stabilisation recovery in the medium term, based on fiscal leverages, infrastructure plans and policy neglect of types zero.

 - On the other hand, the Central Banks have followed intervening, which is why the market has followed operating with a certain “security”network.
 After the Brexit, the Bank of England surprised with a policy of stimuli a lot more aggressive of the expected thing since, apart from going down types in 25pb as was expected, announced a QE of 60,000 M.GBP for the next 6 months.
-On the other hand not it is expected that the Fed goes up types until its meeting of December (quoted probability of the 52 %).
-The assigned probability to September is just of the 24 %.
+On the other hand, the Fed is not expected to raise rates until its December meeting (quoted probability of 52%).
+The probability assigned to September is only 24%.

-- When it comes to the business results, US companies have surprised favourably in profits (-3 % vs-7 % estimated) and income (+0.5 % vs +0.3 % estimated) to a consensus with very conservative estimates.
+- When it comes to the business results, US companies surprised us favourably with their profits (-3% vs an estimated -7%) and income (+0.5% vs + an estimated 0.3%) to a consensus with very conservative estimates.